llRizvanll/BarcodeByLink/README.md

-# Instant Barcode By Link
+# Instant Barcode By Link / Text

 Generate instant barcode images from any link, text, or description with a single click.
 This project is available as both a web app and a Chrome extension.